hashicorp/vault-client-dotnet/docs/Secrets.md

 <a name="googlecloudkmsverify"></a>
 # **GoogleCloudKMSVerify**
-> void GoogleCloudKMSVerify (string key, GoogleCloudKMSVerifyRequest googleCloudKMSVerifyRequest, string gcpkmsMountPath = null)
+> void GoogleCloudKMSVerify (GoogleCloudKMSVerifyRequest googleCloudKMSVerifyRequest, string key, string gcpkmsMountPath = "gcpkms", TimeSpan? wrapTTL = null)

 Verify a signature using a named key